meattacker/local-ai-model-recommender/README.md

 This keeps the app fast and transparent, but recommendation quality depends on keeping the model dataset current.

+On a normal page load, the app does not render recommendation cards until the user submits the form.
+Shareable URLs still auto-render the saved recommendation view.
+Mobile CSS avoids expensive blur and shadow effects, skips offscreen section rendering where supported, and removes hover transforms on touch devices.

 ---

 ## Inputs